 Tidal River is a small National Park Village (and small river that we will paddle) within Wilsons Promontory.
 ISKES will run from several Lodge facilities in the heart of the village, several hundred meters from ‘put-in’ sites of Tidal River and Norman Beach.

-A small shop and cafe is at Tidal River that supplies basic shopping and food items.
-All ISKES food will be as locally sourced as possible, cooked and prepared by local cooks and chefs (with the help of delegates!).
+Inclusive in the price, all food will be sourced as locally as possible.
 Sustainable practice through food culture, plastic and waste will be a strong secondary theme of the symposium.

 Famous for ‘bushwalking’, an array of walks start and finish from Tidal River.
-There is also Rock-climbing, surfing, diving and increasingly bouldering is popular at Wilsons Prom.
+Additionally, there is also rock-climbing, surfing, diving and bouldering.

 Getting to Tidal River, Wilsons Promontory

 International and interstate delegates would be expected to fly into Melbourne International Airport in the lead up to the Symposium.
 Transport to and from Wilsons Promontory will be provided from Melbourne (and several other set pick-up points) at set times on day one (Sunday the 11th) and day five (Thursday the 15th) of November.
 Separate information regarding transport will be provided for pre-conference paddles.